Government Requests Guide

-Submit emergency requests via our web form here and include all of the following information:
+Submit emergency requests via our Law Enforcement Response System (LERS) here and include all of the following information:

 - The detailed nature of the emergency, including how you learned of the threat, links to social media posts, chat logs, etc.;

-- Identify who is at risk of death or serious physical injury;
+- Identify who is in danger of death or serious physical injury;

 - Describe the imminent nature of the threat, including information that suggests there is a specific deadline before which it is necessary to receive the requested information; or that suggests there is a specific deadline by which the harm will occur (e.g., tonight, tomorrow at noon);

 - Identify the specific information you are requesting from Zoom.
-Narrowly tailor your request – requesting all information associated with a user, account, or meeting may delay processing.
+Tailor your request narrowly – requesting all information associated with a user, account, or meeting may delay processing.

 - Explain how the information you seek will help avert the emergency.